 Soil tests can be no better than the sample.
 Therefore, proper collection of the soil sample is extremely important.
 To obtain a good soil sample, follow the directions below.

 Soil samples may be taken at any time during the year when soil conditions permit.
-It usually takes the Laboratory three to five days to process your samples.

 If the area is fairly level and the soil appears to be uniform, collect a composite (mixed) sample.